naveedali8086/codetest/README.txt

 | 2.
 How would you have done it.
 |

 2. No code segregation was used.
-Everything was just from Controller to Repository i.e.
+Everything was just moved from Controller to Repository i.e.
 - Form request may be used for validation and data modification if needed
 - No Policy class was used for authorization
 - No $cast property or accessor/mutators were defined for job model and all was being achieved using if-else